Travel expert and two-time Emmy Award-winning TV host Samantha Brown shares her tips.

 International airport terminal.
 Asian beautiful woman with luggage and walking in airport

 Before there were Insta influencers and self-proclaimed social media experts, there was Samantha Brown.
-The celebrated Travel Channel host, who’s been on air since 1999, has visited over 250 cities in 62 countries, creating over 160 hours of programming and counting.
+The celebrated travel host, who’s been on air since 1999, has visited over 250 cities in 62 countries, creating over 160 hours of programming and counting.
 And there’s no better person to ask about the no-nos as we approach the busiest time for travelers, holiday season.

 Here, she shares her insider tips on when you actually should get to the airport before your flight, why Snickers are the ultimate road snack, and why practicing kindness is the best thing you can do.